MrKinau/ResourcePackValidator/README.md

 Extend detection, to find models which do not have an override or override a vanilla item.
 Also check all textures if they are used by a model which already is unused?

-### Parent Validator
-Validate parent entries: Does the parent model exist

 ### Animated texture frames missing / too many sprite frames
 Checks if an animated texture has too many / too few frames.